peteroupc/URIUtility/docs/PeterO.URIUtility.md

 <b>Return Value:</b>

-A URI built from the given components.
+A URI built from the specified components.

 <b>Exceptions:</b>